PRODYNA/go-training-homework/03-Fundamentals-I/03_Loops/bubble/Loops.md

 ## Tips

-Run the tests with "go tests -v ./..." for simple execution of all tests.
+Run the tests with "go test -v ./..." for simple execution of all tests.
 Run the benchmarks with "go test -v ./... -bench=. -benchtime=10000x" for 10k iterations.
 This takes at least 2 min.